woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

      - Blank
    * - ``abstract``
      - No
-     - Longer description of the Feature Style.
+     - Longer description of the feature style.
      - Blank
    * - ``transform``
      - No